KevinRojas1499/Diffuse-Everything/README.md

 ```

 ## Sampling
+By default the commands here will download the model from hugginface.
+If you wish to sample from a model you are training use the `--load_checkpoint` flag.
 ### Unconditional Sampling
 You can generate samples using a trained model.
 For example to generate 64 images using 4 gpus you can use the command: